zeldaret/oot/tools/audio/README.md

 - Samplebank table: Specifies where in the `Audiotable` file each samplebank begins and how large it is.
 - Soundfont table: Specifies where in the `Audiobank` files each soundfont begins, how large it is, which samplebanks it uses, and how many instruments/drums/sfx it contains.
 - Sequence font table: Contains information on what soundfonts each sequence uses.
-Generated from the sequence object files that embed a `.fonts` section that holds this information.
+Generated from the sequence object files that embed a `.note.fonts` section that holds this information.

 The sequence table is not generated as some things in that table are better left manually specified, such as sequence enum names and flags.
 This also lets us have the sequence table before assembling any sequence files which is nice for some sequence commands like `runseq`.